nmbr73/Kernfusion/Wiki/Kartaverse/Workflows/Creating Volumetric NeRFs.md

 ![[Kartaverse/Workflows/img/image100__fix1.png]]

+> [!wiki-todo] Wrong Screenshot
+> This is not an opencv-python install, but the numpy screenshot.
+Double checke: It has already been in the (Scrvener) source file.

 Command Prompt Tip: If you have copied a line of text you want to run into your clipboard copy buffer, in Windows 10, you can paste that text directly into the Command Prompt window by right-clicking in that view.

 Press enter to run the recently pasted in shell command.